Small-span Hermitian matrices over quadratic integer rings: Missing small-span polynomials

 and three degree-$7$ non-cosine polynomials

 Suppose a non-cosine polynomial of degree more than $8$ is the minimal polynomial of a Hermitian $R$-matrix for some quadratic integer ring $R$.
-Then, by Theorem~\ref{thm:SSmbCyc}, it is the minimal polynomial of an integer symmetric matrix.
-In fact, by our computations, except for the graph $\mathfrak C_8$ (mentioned in the proof of Theorem~\ref{thm:SSmbCyc}), the above holds for non-cosine polynomials of degree more than $6$, and we record this result as a corollary.
+Then, by Proposition~\ref{pro:SSmbCyc}, it is the minimal polynomial of an integer symmetric matrix.
+In fact, by our computations, except for the graph $\mathfrak C_8$ (mentioned in the proof of Proposition~\ref{pro:SSmbCyc}), the above holds for non-cosine polynomials of degree more than $6$.
+We record this observation as a proposition, below.
 Let $Q(x)$ be the characteristic polynomial of $\mathfrak C_8$.
+We have established the following proposition.

-\begin{corollary} Let $R$ be a quadratic integer ring and let $f \ne \pm Q(x)$ be a non-cosine polynomial of degree more than $6$.
-If $f$ is the minimal polynomial of some Hermitian $R$-matrix then $f$ is the minimal polynomial of some integer symmetric matrix. \end{corollary}
+\begin{proposition} Let $R$ be a quadratic integer ring and let $f \ne \pm Q(x)$ be a non-cosine polynomial of degree more than $6$.
+If $f$ is the minimal polynomial of some Hermitian $R$-matrix then $f$ is the minimal polynomial of some integer symmetric matrix. \end{proposition}

 Hence, in particular, the three degree-$7$ non-cosine polynomials are not minimal polynomials of any Hermitian $R$-matrix for any quadratic integer ring $R$.

 We do, however, find that two of the degree-$6$ cosine polynomials above are characteristic polynomials of Hermitian $\Z[\omega]$-matrices.
 The graph